spiroyster/jahoutf/README.md

         // custom code after tests are run and before reported...
     }

-# Inline/Section Tests
-Alternatively, tests can be inlined into existing code to be invoked in-situ.
-These behave differently to test cases, and do not use the test runner (since program code controls the test body execution). *Section* tests can be implented as follows:

-    TEST_S(group, name)
-    {
-        // Test body
-    }

-Unlike test cases, section tests are contained within scoped body of existing code (i.e your program).
-They simply execute the code block and recorde the results which can be later reported.
-Since the test runner is not used, the group and name of the section are used only for collation and reporting of the results.
-This also means group and test names do not need to be unique.

-To use *Section* tests, the jahoutf instance needs to be instantiated using the **JAHOUT_INSTANCE** macro.
-This should only be done once in the program and so should only be included in a single source file.

-Also, since the jahoutf session does not own or control the program execution, reporting is only done upon program destruction, however reporting can be manually triggered at any time using the **JAHOUTF_POST** macro.
-This will also flush any results up to that point.

 # Customising
 There are two interfaces avaliable to allow customisation.
 These are *jahoutf::event_interface* for recieving notifications of test invocation events and expectation events, and *jahoutf::report_interface* which allows user modules to generate reports of the tests.